 The number of processors is given by the windowing choice and, by default, all windows have the same width.
 This setting can be changed modifying the appropriate keyword in the input file.
-If the computational time spent by each window to reach the flatness criterion is unbalanced, the code prints a warning in the Windows_info.txt output file.
+If the computational time spent by each window to reach the flatness criterion is unbalanced, the code prints a warning in the Windows\info.txt output file.
 Then, the user can decide to halve the width of the first two or the last two windows.

 Since the Wang-Landau density of states is notoriously biased at the edges of small energy windows, we always keep a percentage of overlap between neighbor windows.
 This is also necessary for the normalization of the $G(E_i)$ obtained in each window to give the complete function on the whole energy domain.
 The code supports the possibility to run serially multiple walkers in each energy window.
 This feature improves the statistics of sampling in each window but does not have any impact on the speedup.
 To run the code the user has to supply the number of processors that is equal to the number of windows and a percentage of overlap between them as input parameters.
 When the number of processors (windows) is set to unity, then paradensum will run in serial mode (i.e. it can run on a single cpu or core).
 The set up of the input file for these parameters is described below.
-For a full description of the paradensum implementation, see the paper by Aieta et al. 1 paradensum is a parallel code.
-To compile and run the code, it is necessary to have previously installed supplementary software.
-Details are given in Section 1.4).
+For a full description of the paradensum implementation, see the paper by Aieta et al.